JSzitas/nlsolver/README.md

   }
 };
 ```
+note that this will also work with lambda functions, and a struct/class is not strictly necessary.[^lambda_note] (See example usage.)

 * there are no virtual calls in this library - thus incurring no performance penalty
 * each function exposes both a minimization and a maximization interface, and maximization is